-At the end of the first three weeks of a grading period, your child will be given a written progress report.
-If your child receives a grade lower than 75 in any subject during a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.
-Report cards and unsatisfactory progress reports must be signed by the parent and should be returned to the school within five days.
+At the end of the [first three weeks of a grading period OR during the fourth week of a nine-week grading period], parents will receive a progress report if their child's performance [in any course/subject area OR in English language arts, mathematics, science, or social studies] is near or below 70, or is below the expected level of performance.
+If the student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.